Last Updated on

 What is Positive Education?

-This video gives a very brief introduction to Positive Education and the role it can have on a student’s wellbeing.
-It also delves into what specific techniques are applied from positive psychology are used in positive education.
+This video gives a very brief introduction to positive education and the role it can have on a student’s well-being.
+It also delves into what specific techniques from positive psychology are used in positive education.

-How do Positive Education instructors teach and observe the students differently than traditional ones?
-The video shows teachers reflecting on the program and discuss the benefits of “talking back”, focusing on what’s right with children and teenagers, and re-culturing a school’s mindset into a new way of thinking.
+The video shows teachers reflecting on the program and discuss the benefits of “talking back,” focusing on what’s right with children and teenagers, and rebuilding a school’s culture.

-Geelong Grammar is taking an innovating approach in their students’ well-being.
-In this video, they show how they help them cope with the stressors of life and give you a little glimpse of what goes on in a Positive Education classroom.
-It’s a particularly incredible video to watch, as you see how self-aware the students are.
+This video explains how the school helps them cope with the stressors of life and gives a glimpse of what goes on in a positive education classroom.
+What makes this video remarkable is it shows how self-aware the students are.

 Positive Education at Perth College, Anglican School for Girls